Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 With an existing [EventHubAsyncClient][source_eventhubasyncclient] or [EventHubClient][source_eventhubclient],
 developers can create a producer by calling `createProducer()` or `createProducer(EventHubProducerOptions)`.
-If `EventHubClient` is used, a synchronous `EventHubProducer` is created.
-If `EventHubAsyncClient` is used, an asynchronous `EventHubAsyncProducerClient` is returned.
+If `EventHubClient` is used, a synchronous `EventHubProducerClient` is created.
+If `EventHubAsyncClient` is used, an asynchronous
+`EventHubAsyncProducerClient` is returned.

 The snippet below creates a producer that sends events to any partition, allowing Event Hubs service to route the event